improvedk/improve.dk/source/_posts/wasted-bytes-add-up-consider-your-data-types-carefully/wasted-bytes-add-up-consider-your-data-types-carefully.md

 )
 ```

 Taking a look at the schema, we can calculate the size of the data in the record (synonymous to a row, indicating the structure on disk) to be 4 + 4 + 8 + 4 + 15 = 35 bytes.
-However, there’s overhead to a record as well, and the narrower the row, the more overhead, relatively.
+However, there's overhead to a record as well, and the narrower the row, the more overhead, relatively.

 In this case, the overhead consists of: